-A rooster is only as good as his breed.
+The breed of a rooster can greatly influence its characteristics and behaviors.
 You must identify what you want in a rooster before choosing to be in your flock.
 For instance, if you want a rooster that’s naturally healthy and strong, you have to go for chicken breeds that fit that specification.
 Here are essential tips to consider when choosing a rooster.

 The higher a rooster’s fertility, the higher your chances of collecting fertile eggs.
 Different rooster breeds have different fertility rates.
 For example, rooster breeds that are extremely docile or feathered tend to have low fertility rates and vice versa.
 To know more about a rooster’s fertility, consult those who have reared such a breed.

 The rooster’s breed determines a lot about the rooster’s behavior.
-For instance, some chicken breeds like Molasses are naturally calm.
-You don’t want aggressive or hot-tempered roosters.
+For instance, some chicken breeds, like Molasses, are naturally calm.
+If you’re aiming for a peaceful flock, you might prefer to avoid aggressive or hot-tempered roosters.
 They could hurt your hens during mating, especially when they don’t readily make themselves available for the process.
 Choose rooster breeds that tend to be calm in almost every situation.